 Picnicking- Picnic tables are found at various locations along the boardwalk.
 In addition, there are tables and grills at the park at River and Spruce St.

-Historic Site- Waterworks building at Water and Cedar St. with historical displays- open late June-August.
-Historical marker at the Spruce St. Park about the American Judiacature Society
+Historic Site- Waterworks building at Water and Cedar St. Museum formerly housed here, but is now at 425 River St. Historical marker at the Spruce St. Park about the American Judiacature Society

 Swimming- First Street Beach